yugr/rust-slides/features/cons/iterators/README.md

 which changes `RangeInclusive` to be `IntoIterator` and internally changing `x..=y` to `x..(y + 1)` in `RangeInclusive::into_iter`
 but that's only for 2027 edition and also not clear there may be code bloat.
+There will be a huge size hit in this case due to duplication of loop bodies though...

 # TODO